 Te Vara Nui is a must-visit for Dinner when wondering where to eat in Rarotonga.
-With a delicious buffet dinner and amazing over-water show it is truly the perfect way to spend an evening.
+With a delicious buffet dinner and an amazing over-water show, it is truly the perfect way to spend an evening.

 The assortment of food options includes both western and local options allowing you to try some new Cook Island dishes.
 Everything is labeled as well, so you will be 100% sure if what you are eating is vegetarian, dairy-free, or gluten-free.
 This is a big plus if you have a complicated diet like me!

 Opening Hours: Tuesdays, Thursdays, and Saturdays starting at approximately 7 pm (bookings essential).